 Quick Intro to the Endocannabinoid System

-The Endocannabinoid System – and How CBD Supports it
+What is the Endocannabinoid System and How Does CBD Support it?

 Going to school you probably learned the major health systems – skeletal, muscular, nervous, endocrine lymphatic, digestive system, circulatory, respiratory, urinary, reproductive, and integumentary (are we bringing up flashcard nightmares for you yet?)

 There’s one that your science teachers may have left out, and that’s the Endocannabinoid System.
-We’d be willing to guess unless you’re an avid cannabis user or in the cannabis industry, you probably don’t know much about it – even though it has been described as the most important physiologic system involved in establishing and maintaining human health.
+We’d be willing to guess that, unless you’re an avid cannabis user or in the cannabis industry, you probably don’t know much about it.
+The lack of knowledge and understanding around the Endocannabinoid System is an even greater shock when hearing it be described as the most important physiologic system involved in establishing and maintaining human health.

-” It’s best to think of its like a sort of bridge: A bridge between the mind and body and between various organ systems”
+” It’s best to think of it like a sort of bridge: A bridge between the mind and body and between various organ systems”

-Discovering this system prompted the next question: if there are receptors for these chemicals, then shouldn’t our bodies must also produce chemicals that bond with them?
-In fact, our bodies naturally produce chemicals like Anandamide.
-These receptors also bind with chemicals found in cannabis called phytocannabinoids.
+Discovering this system prompted the next question: if there are receptors for these chemicals in our bodies, then shouldn’t our bodies produce these chemicals to bond with the receptors?
+The answer: yes!

 Why does that matter?